Plays

 Geva Theatre Center/Writers and Books, 2 Pages/2 Voices, Rochester, 2013

-In The Cell, Lisa and Harry launch an affair while following the trail of a twenty-year-old environmental crime.
+In Hearts, Harry launches an affair with Lisa while following the trail of a twenty-year-old environmental crime.
 By the play’s end, both characters wrestle with questions of accountability and exchange in a market-based economy, as well as with the relationship between personal loss, romantic love, and the stories we tell ourselves about our lives.

 MuCCC, New Play Festival, Out of Pocket Productions, Rochester, 2014